 The estate tax exemption amount has increased from

-are above $5.49 million, your beneficiaries could pay an estate tax of 40% for
+your non-spouse beneficiaries could pay an estate tax of 40% for every dollar

-surviving spouse usually does not pay any estate tax; however, at the survivor’s
+surviving spouse usually does not pay any estate tax, but then at the survivor’s

 death, an estate tax would be owed if the exemption of the first spouse to die